Black History Month Lesson Plan: 14 Ideas for 2026

 2. Research discoveries and systemic barriers using primary sources.

-3. Create an impact map linking the work to current technologies and health/life applications.
+3. Create an impact map linking the work to current technologies and health applications.

 4. Present findings in a digital gallery walk for peer feedback.